supermarsx/reader-launcher/README.md

 ```

 Note: The launcher accepts both `sleeprand` and historic key `sleeprandom` in case older versions of the file are present — both are supported.

+### ⚠️ Note about compiled AutoIt binaries and anti-virus false positives

+AutoIt binaries (and other small compiled utilities) can sometimes be flagged as false positives by anti-malware scanners because of the way AutoIt compiles scripts.
+This project is small and safe — if you create a compiled executable and your AV flags it, consider uploading the binary to a trusted scanner (VirusTotal) and/or adding an exception in your environment.
+When publishing releases we include both UPX-compressed and non-UPX binaries to make it easier to compare and reduce false positives (some scanners are more triggered by UPX-packed exes).

 ## Scripts (lint / format / test / build)